ruby-rice/rice/doc/bindings/methods.rst

     std::string hello(std::string first, std::string second = "world");
   };

-As default parameter information is not available through templates, it is necessary to define this in Rice explicitly using ``Rice::Arg``:
+Since default parameter values are not available through templates, it is necessary to tell Rice about it using ``Rice::Arg``:

 .. code-block:: cpp